 To secure the property, payment of the first month's rent is required.
 Some agencies refer to this as a "holding deposit", however this is not an accurate description, it is the initial rental payment and contributes to the overall rent amount due for the year.
 This must be paid when you sign up, and the property is not secured without it.
 This payment is not refundable, and should be paid into the main "rentals" account as detailed on the first page of your welcome letter documentation.

-Before anybody can move in to the property, a dilapidations deposit of £450 per person is required from all tenants.
+Before anybody can move in to the property, a dilapidations deposit of £500 per person is required from all tenants.
 This deposit is refundable at the end of the tenancy should all of the obligations under the tenancy agreement be fulfilled, including (but not limited to) all rent having been fully paid, the professional clean having been completed, all damages having been paid for, and all outstanding bills settled.
-This deposit is due two weeks before the first person moves into the property at the latest, and should be paid into the specific "deposits" account as detailed on the first page of your welcome letter documentation.
+This deposit is due four weeks before the first person moves into the property at the latest, and should be paid into the specific "deposits" account as detailed on the first page of your welcome letter documentation.

-Gas and electricity are not included in the rent, and it is rather difficult to give anything other than a very approximate figure for typical annual energy use.
+Water, gas and electricity are not included in the rent, and it is rather difficult to give anything other than a very approximate figure for typical annual energy use.
 The bill over the course of the year will depend largely on:

 A reasonable estimation of energy costs is around £15-£30 per person per month.
 However it could well work out to be lower if you're all efficiency conscious tenants.
 If you are profligate with your energy use then it could work out to be more.
 We have energy efficient boilers in all of our houses and have taken reasonable steps to improve energy conservation.
 Please see the Energy Performance rating for the property in question, as displayed on the house's information page on the website.
 Generally speaking, larger, older houses are more expensive to heat, newer flats are more efficient.
 Please note though that for the above reasons estimates given here are no guarantee.